WeichenLiuzz/Data_Engineering_Capstone_Project/README.md

     - Top Three Months with Highest Transaction Volume
     - Branch with the Highest Healthcare Transaction Value

+* **`capstone_weichenl.py`:** This Python script serves as the project's central hub, encompassing the complete codebase.
+It integrates ETL processes, data analysis, and visualization functionalities, ensuring a unified and efficient workflow across the entire project.
 * **`requirements.txt:`** List of required Python libraries for the project.
 * **`README.md:`** This documentation provides a detailed overview of the project, including its scope, structure, data sources, and a workflow diagram illustrating the project's flow.